semoglou/Machine-Learning-Customer-Segmentation/README.md

 - **"Dominant" Category per Customer:** The 'Dominant' Category for each customer is determined by identifying which product category has the highest total spending or transaction count for that customer.
 - **Recency, Frequency & Monetary Scores (0-99) using Quantiles:** Each customer receives a score from 0 to 99 for each RFM metric based on their quantile rank.
 These scores standardize the RFM metrics to other percentage-based measures, improving the integration and comparability of analyses.

+#### `Clustering Evaluation Methods`

+- **Feature Importance Analysis using Random Forest:** Trained a Random Forest on the cluster labels.
+This analysis helps identify which attributes are most influential in defining customer segments.

+- **Performance Metrics:** Silhouette Score, Davies-Bouldin Index, and Calinski-Harabasz Index

+- **t-SNE Visualization:** Visualization of High-Dimensional data in two dimensions, highlighting the distribution of clusters

 ***

 ## 3. Part III